Sodium: Aqueous solutions

 Sodium tends to form water-soluble compounds, such as halides, sulfates, nitrates, carboxylates and carbonates.
 The main aqueous species are the aquo complexes [Na(H2O)n]+, where n = 4–8; with n = 6 indicated from X-ray diffraction data and computer simulations.

 Direct precipitation of sodium salts from aqueous solutions is rare because sodium salts typically have a high affinity for water.
-An exception is sodium bismuthate (NaBiO3).
+An exception is sodium bismuthate (NaBiO3), which is insoluble in cold water and decomposes in hot water.
 Because of the high solubility of its compounds, sodium salts are usually isolated as solids by evaporation or by precipitation with an organic antisolvent, such as ethanol; for example, only 0.35 g/L of sodium chloride will dissolve in ethanol.
-Crown ethers, like 15-crown-5, may be used as a phase-transfer catalyst.
+A crown ether such as 15-crown-5 may be used as a phase-transfer catalyst.

 Sodium content of samples is determined by atomic absorption spectrophotometry or by potentiometry using ion-selective electrodes.

 Electrides and sodides

 Like the other alkali metals, sodium dissolves in ammonia and some amines to give deeply colored solutions; evaporation of these solutions leaves a shiny film of metallic sodium.
-The solutions contain the coordination complex (Na(NH3)6)+, with the positive charge counterbalanced by electrons as anions; cryptands permit the isolation of these complexes as crystalline solids.
+The solutions contain the coordination complex [Na(NH3)6]+, with the positive charge counterbalanced by electrons as anions; cryptands permit the isolation of these complexes as crystalline solids.
 Sodium forms complexes with crown ethers, cryptands and other ligands.

 For example, 15-crown-5 has a high affinity for sodium because the cavity size of 15-crown-5 is 1.7–2.2 Å, which is enough to fit the sodium ion (1.9 Å).
 Cryptands, like crown ethers and other ionophores, also have a high affinity for the sodium ion; derivatives of the alkalide Na− are obtainable by the addition of cryptands to solutions of sodium in ammonia via disproportionation.